openmole/openmole/openmole/bin/homepage/README.md

-# OpenMole landing page redesign
+# OpenMOLE landing page redesign
-_The new and improved design of the OpenMole landing page._
+_The new and improved design of the OpenMOLE landing page._

 > This repository is still under active development.